Generative AI in Cybersecurity Explained: How To Use It?

 Implement Strong Data Governance and Security Tools

 To use generative AI in cybersecurity safely, organizations need solid data governance and monitoring systems in place.
 Encryption, strict access controls, and regular audits protect sensitive information from exposure or manipulation.
 Integrating data governance frameworks with advanced tools like Data Loss Prevention (DLP) and Identity and Access Management (IAM) helps prevent unauthorized data use or sharing.
-These safeguards ensure that AI diversity models operate securely while maintaining compliance with internal and external security standards.
+These safeguards ensure that AI models operate securely while maintaining compliance with internal and external security standards.

 Define Clear AI Usage Policies